Our aim is to help people in Scotland to conduct respectful and dignified conversations about our future – locally, nationally and internationally.

 The Commitment to Respectful Dialogue:

 Collaborative Scotland has promoted the Commitment to Respectful Dialogue as the primary articulation of what it stands for.
-This gained support and publicity in 2014 and remains a touchstone for the work in 2017.
+This gained support and publicity in 2014 and remains a touchstone for the work going forward.
 Its current expression is found here.

 Our main purpose is to help people to acquire the skills to engage with civility and dignity in discourse about difficult topics on which they hold diverse views.
 Through acquisition of skills comes competence and thus confidence.
 Thus, our objective is to encourage better conversations through respectful dialogue in the expectation that out of this will come better solutions to some of the most difficult issues we face nationally and locally, corporately and individually.